 |Error code||HTTP status code||Description|

-|AccessDenied||403||The user is not the bucket owner or does not have the read and write permissions on the object.|
+|AccessDenied||403||The error message returned because the operation user is not the bucket owner or the bucket owner does not have the read or write permissions on the object.|